-for Score works with a variety of accessories, including page turners, keyboards, MIDI devices, and styluses.
+forScore works with a variety of accessories, including page turners, keyboards, MIDI devices, and styluses.
 Most MIDI devices and certain page turners can be connected using a cable (and usually an adapter such as Apple's USB adapters or the iRig MIDI).

 Most other accessories use Bluetooth and can be connected to your iOS device through the Settings app, or through System Preferences on a Mac.
-Several specific devices can also connect directly to forScore through the Devices section of the app's settings panel: these include AirTurn's page turning devices that use the newer "Bluetooth Smart" technology, such as the PED, PEDpro, and BT200 series, as well as the iRig BlueBoard, and Turn Touch remote.
+Several specific devices can also connect directly to forScore through the Devices section of the app's settings panel: these include AirTurn's page turning devices that use the newer "Bluetooth Smart" technology, such as the PED, PEDpro, and BT200 series, as well as the iRig BlueBoard, Turn Touch remote, and devices that support Bluetooth MIDI.